Best Practices

 Error Handling and Accountability

-- Log all user (customer) and administrative activities.
+- Log all privileged changes and administrative/user activities.

 - Log all access to sensitive data.

-- Store logs securely and follow international standards for log retention.
+- Store logs securely and follow global log retention standards.

 Input and Output Forms